Graduate

 Free ElectiveFree Elective

-*The 18 hours of nonprofessional electives must include six hours of social or behavioral sciences, six hours of humanities, and six hours of fine arts, as defined by the University of Mississippi.
-Performance and foreign language course credits are not acceptable.
-Correspondence courses are accepted as elective credits (humanities, fine arts, social science, behavioral science, etc.).
+*The 18 hours of nonprofessional electives must include six (6) hours of social or behavioral sciences and 12 hours of fine arts (FA) and humanities electives, with a minimum of 3 hours of fine arts and 6 hours of humanities.
+At least one fine art must be considered an appreciation course.
+Performance course credits are not acceptable.
 Although quality grades for nonprofessional elective courses and any other electives are recorded, they are NOT included in the calculation of the grade-point average (GPA) utilized in admissions, progression, or school scholarship decisions.

 *A C or higher is required for all undergraduate coursework, including electives.